-Four different release of the survey, involving many countries, have been performed in 2001, 2003, 2007 and 2012.
 The survey includes a set of indicators to sum up the most relevant features of banks' regulation and supervision practices and they can be used to study if banking regulation and supervision play a role in management accounting policies.
 In this respect, the influence of banking regulation and supervision is developed by virtue of specific indexes developed by Barth et al. (2013).
-The study includes the following banking regulation and supervision variables.
+The study includes the following banking regulation and supervision variables:

-CAP: index of the stringency of bank capital regulation.
+- CAP is an index of the stringency of bank capital regulation.
 The index takes into account the number of capital banks must hold and the stringency of regulations on the nature and source of regulatory capital.
-Specifically, it is composed of the answers given from the regulators on the basis of 10 specific survey questions: as a consequence, the maximum possible value is 10, while the minimum is 0.
-Larger values indicate more stringent capital regulation; in this respect, it is supposed a positive relation between LLP and CAP.
+Specifically, it is composed of the answers given by the regulators on the basis of 10 specific survey questions: as a consequence, the maximum possible value is 10, while the minimum is 0.
+Larger values indicate more stringent capital regulation; in this respect, a positive relation between LLP and CAP is expected.

-EXA: frequency of on-site inspections performed by Supervisory Authority.
-To study the influence of banking supervision, the paper focuses on the frequency on which inspections are carried out by supervisory inspectors.
+- EXA is a frequency of on-site inspections performed by Supervisory Authority.
+To study the influence of banking supervision, the paper focuses on the frequency with which inspections are carried out by supervisory inspectors.
 The information has been derived from Barth et al. (2013), where specific information at a national level has been provided.
-In this perspective the index adopted, differently from the ones considered by previous studies, is supposed to be more strictly related to the amount of loan loss provisions.
+In this perspective the index adopted, differently from the ones considered by previous studies, is expected to be more strictly related to the amount of loan loss provisions.

-5) Interaction variables.
+Interaction variables

 To test the interaction between banking regulation and supervision variables and earnings management purposes, it has been sequentially incorporated an interaction term for each banking variable (CAP and EXA) and the explanatory variable of earnings management (EAR, T1, and SIGN).

-The interaction of banking regulation and supervision with each earnings management variables has been considered separately rather than at the same time.
-The coefficient of each interaction term measures the influence of banking regulation and supervision on bank income smoothing, capital management, and signaling practices; to that end, it is supposed a negative coefficient if the banking regime is stricter, meaning that banks are less likely to be involved in income smoothing, capital management and signaling practices.
+The interaction of banking regulation and supervision with each earnings management variable has been considered separately rather than at the same time.
+The coefficient of each interaction term measures the influence of banking regulation and supervision on bank income smoothing, capital management, and signaling practices; to that end, a negative coefficient is expected if the banking regime is stricter, meaning that banks are less likely to be involved in income smoothing, capital management, and signaling practices

-Therefore, the following interaction between variables has been defined.
+Therefore the following interaction between variables has been defined.